 Explanation:

-- Provider from App Bridge wraps your app with secure context.
+- Provider from App Bridge wraps your app with a secure context.

 - apiKey and shopOrigin are required for authentication and proper redirection inside Shopify.